brianmwadime/smutchings.github.io/_posts/2014-03-11-why-i-buy-apple.markdown

 layout: post
 title: Why I Buy Apple
 date: '2014-03-11 21:19:04'
+description: Why do I buy Apple?
+I get asked that a lot.
+So, here's the answer.
+meta-description: Why do I buy Apple?
+I get asked that a lot.
+So, here's the answer.
 ---

 <center>I get asked the question a lot, so I'd thought I'd take some time to answer it here.
 I'll probably have to keep answering it, but at least I can point some of those people in this direction.